DamianMrowinski/movie-ratings/README.md

-Book Ratings
+Movie Ratings
 ---------------------------------------------

-The application will allow to rate books, write reviews and get recommendations. <br>
-The main purpose of the application is using Angular 8 in practice.

-This project will contain technologies:
+This project contains technologies:
 - Angular 8
-- Spring Boot
+- Spring Boot 2.2.2
 - Java 11
 - JPA + Hibernate
-- PostgreSQL
+- PostgreSQL 12
-- Maven
+- Maven 3.6.2

+The application will allow to:
+- rate movies and keep track of what movies you have seen
+- show the list of top movies
+- show details of selected movie
+- check coming soon movies
+- show recommendations

+The main purpose of the application is using Angular 8 in practice.

-Currently I'm acquiring knowledge of Angular to start this project.
+Currently I'm acquiring knowledge of Angular to finish this project.